 There is often a lot of confusion between dry needling and Acupuncture.
 In fact Acupuncture IS dry needling.
 The only difference being that dry needling is an alternate term that is used by practitioners who are NOT degree qualified Acupuncturists and who are NOT registered with the Australian Health Practitioner Regulation Agency (AHPRA) as Acupuncturists.

-These practitioners might include Physiotherapists, Osteopaths, Chiropractors and Muscuol-Skeletal therapist who have merely attended weekend courses on needling.
+These practitioners might include Physiotherapists, Osteopaths, Chiropractors and Musculo-Skeletal therapists who have merely attended weekend courses on needling.